Anomalous pulmonary venous connection: Signs and symptoms

+Total anomalous pulmonary venous connection (TAPVR)

+Total anomalous pulmonary venous connection, also known as total anomalous pulmonary venous return, is a rare cyanotic congenital heart defect in which the pulmonary veins drain into the right side of the heart instead of the left, as is usually seen.
+This can happen within the heart (intracardiac) where it drains into the coronary sinus or right atrium, or below it (infracardiac) where it drains into the liver at the portal or hepatic vein.
+The anomalous connection causes low blood oxygenation and limitation of venous return to the heart.

+Diagnosis

+The diagnosis of TAPVC is dependent upon whether or not there is an obstruction.

+TAPVC with obstruction will clinically present with cyanosis, tachypnea, dyspnea, and hypoxemia.
+Chest x-ray may show a ground-glass appearance due to pulmonary edema resulting from increased pressure in the obstructed pulmonary veins.

 Treatment

+Cases of TAPVC with obstruction are considered a surgical emergency.

 In TAPVC without obstruction, surgical redirection can be performed within the first month of life.
 The operation is performed under general anesthesia.
 The four pulmonary veins are reconnected to the left atrium, and any associated heart defects such as atrial septal defect, ventricular septal defect, patent foramen ovale, and/or patent ductus arteriosus are surgically closed.
-With obstruction, surgery should be undertaken emergently.
+With obstruction, surgery should be undertaken urgently.
 PGE1 should be given because a patent ductus arteriosus allows oxygenated blood to go from the circulation of the right heart to the systemic circulation.

-Partial anomalous pulmonary venous connection
+Partial anomalous pulmonary venous connection (PAPVR)

 A Partial anomalous pulmonary venous connection (or Partial anomalous pulmonary venous drainage or Partial anomalous pulmonary venous return) is a congenital defect where the left atrium is the point of return for the blood from some (but not all) of the pulmonary veins.

 It is less severe than total anomalous pulmonary venous connection which is a life-threatening anomaly requiring emergent surgical correction, usually diagnosed in the first few days of life.
 Partial anomalous venous connection may be diagnosed at any time from birth to old age.
 The severity of symptoms, and thus the likelihood of diagnosis, varies significantly depending on the amount of blood flow through the anomalous connections.
 In less severe cases, with smaller amounts of blood flow, diagnosis may be delayed until adulthood, when it can be confused with other causes of pulmonary hypertension.
 There is also evidence that a significant number of mild cases are never diagnosed, or diagnosed incidentally.
 It is associated with other vascular anomalies, and some genetic syndromes such as Turner syndrome.